 - Amount billed to a healthcare benefit program

 It appears that EKRA prohibits many types of commission-based compensation programs used by diagnostic testing labs.
-In some respects, the exceptions allowed by EKRA are like those of the safe harbor provisions of the AKS, but there are significant differences that diagnostic testing laboratories need to be aware of.
+In some respects, the exceptions allowed by EKRA are like those of the safe harbor provisions of the AKS.
+Still, there are significant differences that diagnostic testing laboratories need to know.

 How We Can Help

-Rivas Goldstein, LLP is a team of highly knowledgeable healthcare law attorneys.
-We have many years of experience in assisting diagnostic testing labs in complying with the complex web of laws and regulations affecting their businesses to help them succeed.
+Rivas Goldstein, LLP, has a team of highly knowledgeable health care law attorneys.
+We have many years of experience assisting diagnostic testing labs in complying with the complex web of laws and regulations affecting their businesses to help them succeed.